diashenrique/iris-message-viewer/README.md

-# IRIS Message Viewer
+# IRIS Interoperability Message Viewer

-This personal project has the intention to show a different approach for the Interoperability Message Viewer.
+This project has the intention to show a different approach for the Interoperability Message Viewer.

 The article Alternative Message Viewer describes how to create an Interoperability Production, Business Service and Business Operation using code.<br>
 <https://community.intersystems.com/post/dashboard-iris-history-monitor> <br>